DHua5922/SSO-Users-Admin-Panel-Backend/README.md

 2. Create a `.env` file using the variables documented below and replace every placeholder.

-3. Ensure the database contains a role whose immutable key is `admin`, plus the administrator referenced by `GUEST_LOGIN_EMAIL` if guest login is enabled.
+3. Ensure the database contains a role whose immutable key is `admin`, plus the administrator referenced by `GUEST_LOGIN_EMAIL`.

 4. Start the development server: